Skip to main content

 PropertyTypeRequiredDescription

-fieldNamestringYesName for the enriched field in the output
+fieldNamestringYesName for the enriched field added to the output

 Inputs:

-• reference — Reference data stream (top, cached in memory)
+• reference (top) — Reference data, cached in memory

 Outputs: